disruptiveplanets/AIME/code/thresholds/fe/readme.md

 I edited the code so that it would not do reruns of data already generated, and would not kill itself when it hit a failed run.
 Pulled some of the scans.

 I also realized that the output is pure uncertainty, not uncertainty ratio.
 So I changed it to uncertainty ratio.

+After my meeting with Julien, I changed the prior to 0.25-3 and adjusted the number of finite elements used.
+Then I ran all of these on the SC.